talibroder/simple-java-maven-app/README.md

 The final step deploys the Java application on a remote server using Ansible playbook.
 It connects to the server using the provided SSH key, and the playbook specified in `playbook.yml` is executed.
 The inventory file (`./ansibel/.ansible_inventory`) contains the details of the target server, such as IP address.

-## Usage

-To use this workflow, ensure that you have the following secrets set in your GitHub repository:

-- `DOCKER_USERNAME`: Docker Hub username.
-- `DOCKER_PASSWORD`: Docker Hub password or access token.
-- `SSH_PRIVATE_KEY`: Private SSH key for Ansible playbook.
-- `EC2_IP`: IP address of the target EC2 instance.